- The wheel pose is also known as Chakrasana, Full Wheel Pose, back bridge, Upward Bow Pose, and Urdhva Dhanurasana.

 - The wheel pose is at an intermediate level, so the wheel pose is not recommended for the beginner.

-- The Sanskrit name of Wheel pose is Chakrasana or Urdhva Dhanurasana.
+- The Sanskrit name of the Wheel pose is Chakrasana or Urdhva Dhanurasana.

 - With the help of a wheel pose, you can boost your energy levels in your body and can strengthen your arms, abdomen, spine, and legs in the process.

-- The Wheel Pose (Chakrasana or Urdhva Dhanurasana) is known as beginner’s backend, but it still requires enough strength and flexibility, and hence, it is known as an intermediate yoga pose.
+- The Wheel Pose (Chakrasana or Urdhva Dhanurasana) is known as a beginner’s backend.
+However, it still requires enough strength and flexibility, and hence, it is known as an intermediate yoga pose.

 - After doing the wheel pose, it is common practice to do either forward bend or mild twist.

 - The Sanskrit word Urdhva Dhanurasana is pronounced as OORD-Vah don-your-AHS-anna.

 - Also, the Sanskrit word Chakrasana is pronounced as CHAAH-kraa-SUN-ah.

 - As the pose is considered a heart-opening stretch, it can help to release depression and sadness.

 How to do Wheel Pose –